awsdocs/amazon-ec2-user-guide/doc_source/dedicated-instance.md

 You can change the instance tenancy attribute of a VPC from `dedicated` to `default`\.
 Modifying the instance tenancy of the VPC does not affect the tenancy of any existing instances in the VPC\.
 The next time you launch an instance in the VPC, it has a tenancy of `default`, unless you specify otherwise during launch\.

-You cannot change the instance tenancy attribute of a VPC to `dedicated`\.
+You cannot change the tenancy attribute of a VPC from `default` to `dedicated` after it is created\.

 You can modify the instance tenancy attribute of a VPC using the AWS CLI, an AWS SDK, or the Amazon EC2 API only\.